NeuroBench/system_benchmarks/ASC.md

 One inference is defined as the processing of one second of audio data.
 Inference is separate from classification because systems are often intended to process samples as sequences over time, rather than all at once, and the classification may be available before the whole data sequence is seen.
 Classification thus does not need to be included in the benchmark measurement.

 Pre-processing in general can be defined as feature extraction or the conversion of raw audio data into a format that is suitable for inference.
-Latency and energy of pre-processing must be included in benchmark measurement, and will be reported separately from inference.
+Execution time and energy of pre-processing must be included in benchmark measurement, and will be reported separately from inference.

 In certain systems, e.g. Synsense Xylo, pre-processing blocks use analog hardware on-chip to directly convert real-time analog microphone output to digital spikes for inference.
 In order to operate inference from a digitally-encoded dataset, this pre-processing must be simulated and the spikes are sent through a side-channel directly to the inference block.
 For such cases, the reported pre-processing measurements will be for the analog hardware running in real-time on the dataset audio played over speakers into the device microphone.